-The resources to be included are listed and separated by commas, as in
+The resources to be included are listed and separated by commas, as in /2021-04/events?include=organizers, sponsors and /2021-04/mountainAreas?include=skiSlopes,lifts,snowparks.

-- /1.0/events?include=organizers, sponsors and - /1.0/mountainAreas?include=trails,lifts,snowparks.

-In order to request resources related to other resources, a dot-separated path for each relationship name can be specified, as in /1.0/events?include=organizers.multimediaDescriptions and /1.0/mountainAreas?include=multimediaDescriptions.copyrightOwner.
+To request resources related to other resources, a dot-separated path for each relationship name can be specified, as in /2021-04/events?include=organizers.multimediaDescriptions and /2021-04/mountainAreas?include=multimediaDescriptions.copyrightOwner.

-If the SERVER is unable to identify a relationship or does not support the inclusion of resources from a relationship, it MUST respond with 400 Bad Request.
+If a SERVER is unable to identify a relationship or does not support the inclusion of resources from a relationship, it MUST respond with 400 Bad Request.

-A full example of request and response that makes usage of this feature can be found at the end of the section Message Body, where the CLIENT request for media object resources and for the inclusion of the resource available in the relationship copyrightOwner.
+A complete example of a request and a response using this feature can be found at the end of the section Message Body, where a CLIENT requests media objects, while also including the agent in the copyrightOwner relationship.